-- The following school programs will support student wellbeing: LST, School Support Services, Planning Room, Scripture K-2, Friendly Schools Plus 3-6, Sista Speak, Buddy Bench, Peer Support, Buddy Reading programs, Interrelate, Preschool partnership, Brain gym, Zones of Regulation, Student Leadership Programs, AET, Indigenous Boys Group, Kinder Buddies, Rewards program and day, Social Groups/Life Skills, Seasons for Growth, structured play, Nearly at Nulkaba, Got it program, High school transition, Aboriginal transition camp, annual school celebrations (special assemblies, NAIDOC day). - All students are acknowledged and valued as individuals regardless of gender, racial, cultural, physical or intellectual differences. - Teachers and students have a right to work in an atmosphere conducive and supportive to learning. - Students have a right to be educated in a positive, safe, encouraging environment with expectations of care, courtesy, and respect for all. - Students have the right to be treated equally in an environment that values and encourages tolerance, inclusion, integrity and diligence. - Students have a right to work and play free from intimidation. - Principal and staff have a responsibility to fairly, reasonably and consistently implement the code of conduct. - The school has a responsibility to ensure that internal processes address students with specific learning needs at both ends of the scales. - To appropriately develop students social skills, ensuring positive interactions are taking place with consideration to feelings, respect, courteous behaviour and the use of acceptable language. - Staff present a caring attitude, and are seen as positive role models. - ❖ Teachers, parents and students work together to provide a consistent approach to promote acceptable behaviour.
+- The following school programs will support student wellbeing: LST, School Support Services, Planning Room, Scripture K-2, Friendly Schools Plus 3-6, Sista Speak, Buddy Bench, Peer Support, Student Leadership Programs, Kinder Buddies, Rewards program and day, Social Groups/Life Skills, Seasons for Growth, annual school celebrations (special assemblies, NAIDOC day). - 2 All students are acknowledged and valued as individuals regardless of gender, racial, cultural, physical or intellectual differences. - Teachers and students have a right to work in an atmosphere conducive and supportive to learning. - 2 Students have a right to be educated in a positive, safe, encouraging environment with expectations of care, courtesy, and respect for all. - 2 Students have the right to be treated equally in an environment that values and encourages tolerance, inclusion, integrity and diligence. - Students have a right to work and play free from intimidation. - Principal and staff have a responsibility to fairly, reasonably and consistently implement the code of conduct. - The school has a responsibility to ensure that internal processes address students with specific learning needs at both ends of the scales. - To appropriately develop students social skills, ensuring positive interactions are taking place with consideration to feelings, respect, courteous behaviour and the use of acceptable language. - 2 Staff present a caring attitude, and are seen as positive role models. - Teachers, parents and students work together to provide a consistent approach to promote acceptable behaviour.